 If neither of the above options works, you can use a secure messenger, which I'll cover next.

 If you and your web designer both use Apple devices (Mac, iPhone, iPad, Apple Watch, etc.), you can use Apple’s iMessage system, which powers its Messages app.
 Messages sent to other Apple devices are end-to-end encrypted, so they can't be read by others.
-(Apple can read your messages in iCloud if you have iCloud Backup enabled.)
+(Apple can read your messages in iCloud if you or the person you're messaging have iCloud Backup enabled.)

 If you and your web designer both have the Facebook Messenger app installed, you can enable Secret Conversations to end-to-end encrypt your messages.
 It's only available if you're both using the Facebook Messenger app, not Facebook Messenger in a web browser.